-Los Angeles had the highest increase in attendance, up 18.8%. diverse regions in the country and a creative powerhouse, with most spending generated by the entertainment, fashion and publishing industries (according to the 2014 Otis Report on the Creative Economy).
+Los Angeles had the highest increase in attendance, up 18.8%. os Angeles is one of the most culturally diverse regions in the country and a creative powerhouse, with most spending generated by the entertainment, fashion and publishing industries (according to the 2014 Otis Report on the Creative Economy).
 The nonprofit cultural sector is an important component of that creative economy, attracting over 15 million visits annually and seeing strong growth in attendance, up 18.8% from 2009 to 2012, the highest increase of any metro region.
 It also had the second highest increase in job growth, 5.9%, despite a decline in overall spending of 4.2%.